 Supporting a Friend

-Students that hold leadership positions within the Regiment of Cadets are an extension of the Commandant of Cadets Office, Cadet Cadre have a responsibility to share information about incidents involving sexual violence, including sexual assault/ harassment, dating violence, discrimination and/or stalking to a Title IX Coordinator or other Responsible Employee.
+Students that hold leadership positions within the Regiment of Cadets are an extension of the Commandant of Cadets Office, Cadet Cadre have a responsibility to share information about incidents involving sexual harassment, sexual assault, dating violence, discrimination and/or stalking to a Title IX Coordinator or other Campus Security Authority.

 The best way to help your friend is by being supportive of whatever thier decision is in disclosing an incident of sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and retaliation.
 Some helpful tips in how to be a good support system for your peers are below: